 Coping with Grief

-Grief is not a permanent state, but a process one goes through as a means of coping with loss.
-Everyone experiences grief differently, but it always hurts.
-From sadness to guilt, anger and/or fear, support services can give you the opportunity to share your feelings with a professional or with others who are also experiencing loss.
+Grief is not a permanent state, but a personal process that one goes through as a means of coping with loss.
+While everyone experiences it differently, the pain is universal.
+Emotions such as sadness, guilt, anger, or fear are natural during this time.
+Support services can provide a safe space to express your feelings, whether with a professional or alongside others navigating their own loss.
+You don’t have to face grief alone.

 "It takes strength to make your way through grief, to grab a hold of life and let it pull you forward."